geudde/attic-chest/pages/03.season-2/15.meeting-27/09.rape/docs.md

 “Till then forbade by mightier powers,
 &emsp;To bear thee to my cell;
-Or pass on earth my tedious hours,
+Or pass on Earth my tedious hours,
 &emsp;Within my cave I dwell.”

 29